-As one of the more powerful store cards, the Costco Anywhere Visa Credit Card by Citi allows you to earn rewards on purchases outside of Costco.
-Earn up to 4% cash back on gas purchases, 2% cash back on Costco transactions, and 1% on all other purchases.
+As one of the more powerful store cards, the Costco Anywhere Visa® Credit Card by Citi allows you to earn rewards on purchases outside of Costco.
+Earn 4% cash back on gas purchases and EV charging purchases for the first $7,000 per year then 1% thereafter, 2% cash back on all other purchases from Costco and Costco.com, and 1% on all other purchases.

 However, you can only redeem your cash back rewards once a year as a certificate, and it must be redeemed at Costco.
 You do need a Costco membership to have the card, which costs $60 per year.

 *This content is not provided by the issuer.
 Any opinions expressed are those of the CreditSoup alone, and have not been reviewed, approved or otherwise endorsed by the issuer

 If you’re a frequent Amazon Prime user, the Amazon prime Rewards Visa Signature Card can help you maximize the value of your membership.
 You can earn up to 5% cash back on all Amazon.com purchases, and redeem those rewards at checkout for future transactions.
 Plus, when you sign up, you’ll get a $70 account credit as an introductory offer.

 You do need an Amazon prime membership, which costs $119 per year.
 The APR can be as high as 23.24%, so it’s a good idea to keep your balance as low as possible.